The chilling cry for help pierced the air like a rusted saw scraping against eardrums.

 I looked at the girl, sensing something was off.

-Moreover, her gaze... though it appeared terrified, there was a hint of shrewdness lurking beneath the surface.
+Moreover, her eyes...
+While they appeared terrified, there was a subtle glimmer of shrewdness hidden deep within.

 "Are you alone?
 Or are you with someone else?"